matt765/matt765/README.md

 <h4>Tailcast</h4>

-Dark themed website template built on AstroJS and Tailwind, designed for fictional SaaS startup
+Dark themed website template built on AstroJS and Tailwind, designed for a fictional SaaS startup

 <a href="https://tailcast.vercel.app/">Live link</a> | <a href="https://github.com/matt765/Tailcast">Repository</a>